NAMU AMIDA BUTSU

 In Amida's buddha-land

-(what we call the Pure Land or Sukhavati), the sincere petitioner who
+we call the Pure Land or Sukhavati), the sincere petitioner

-and bypassing what would, without Amida's saving grace, be countless
+existence and bypassing what would, without Amida's saving

 The other 47 vows of Dharmakara Bodhisattva, now Amida Buddha, are about the special features of his Pure Land and the powers of Amida Buddha once Dharmakara attained buddhahood through the fulfillment of all 48 vows.